hslu-ige-laes/lcm/docs/docs/settings/bldgHierarchy.md

 ## Examples
 ### single family house
 - In case of a single family house, the level "flat" is in fact superfluous.
-- Therefore the structure is quite simple
+- Therefore the structure is quite simple.
 - In the case of a single-family house, several rooms may be monitored.

 | flat | size | occupants | rooms |